Turkey lowers interest rate even as inflation soars to 80%

 The Turkish lira weakened by nearly 1% against the dollar shortly after Thursday's central bank decision.

+Murat Kocak, an insurance broker, questioned the central bank’s decision, saying it is “impacting us negatively.”

+“People cannot afford to take out insurances.
+It has become too costly,” he said.

-Erdogan, who is visiting Ukraine on Thursday for the first time since the war started, recently defended his policy to lower interest rates, insisting that it had helped save 10 million jobs.
+Erdogan, who visited Ukraine on Thursday for the first time since the war started, recently defended his policy to lower interest rates, insisting that it had helped save 10 million jobs.
 He has promised to lower inflation, asking for the public to show patience.